Vale of White Horse

 The Vale of White Horse is a local government district of Oxfordshire in England.
-It was historically a north-west projection of Berkshire.
-The area is commonly referred to as the 'Vale of the White Horse'.
+It was historically part of Berkshire.
 It is crossed by the Ridgeway National Trail in its far south, across the North Wessex Downs AONB at the junction of four counties.
 The northern boundary is defined by the River Thames.
 The name refers to Uffington White Horse, a prehistoric hill figure.

 As well as being a local authority district, the Vale of White Horse is a geographical, historical and cultural region.
-The name "Vale of White Horse" predates the present-day local authority district, having been described, for example, in the 1870-72 Imperial Gazetteer of England and Wales.
+The name "Vale of White Horse" predates the present-day local authority district, having been described, for example, in Daniel Defoe's 1748 travel account A Tour thro' the Whole Island of Great Britain.
 There are references to the name as early as the 17th century; the Elizabethan antiquarian and historian William Camden referred to the "Vale of White Horse" in his 1610 topographical study on the British Isles.
 Traditionally, the Vale has been understood to cover an area wider than the present-day local authority district, stretching from Buscot, in the west, to Streatley, in the east.
 The Vale and Downland Museum, based in Wantage, stores and presents the cultural heritage of the region.

 History

-The area has been long settled as a productive fertile chalklands above well-drained clay valleys and well-farmed with many small woodlands and hills between the Berkshire Downs and the River Thames on its north and east sides.
+The area has been long settled as a productive fertile chalklands above well-drained clay valleys, and well-farmed with many small woodlands and hills between the Berkshire Downs and the River Thames on its north and east sides.
 It is named after the prominent and large Bronze Age-founded Uffington White Horse hill figure.

-The district had essentially been the majority of Wantage Rural District and three small towns in the county of Berkshire from their late 19th century inception as districts until local government re-organisation in 1974 when its parishes of Ardington, Blewbury, Childrey, Chilton, Denchworth, East Challow, East Hanney, East Hendred, Goosey, Grove, Harwell, Letcombe Bassett, Letcombe Regis, Lockinge, Sparsholt, Upton, West Challow, West Hanney and West Hendred became the new district in Oxfordshire.
-The rest became part of Newbury (later West Berkshire)'s district of the rump county.
-The towns (and predecessor urban districts) are, in size order, Abingdon, Faringdon and Wantage.
+The local government district was formed as part of the 1974 re-organisation, taking in three small Berkshire towns – in descending size order Abingdon, Faringdon and Wantage – and the surrounding rural parishes.
 There are 68 parishes in the district.

-The local government district was formed on 1 April 1974 from: the Municipal Borough of Abingdon, Wantage Urban District, Abingdon Rural District, Faringdon Rural District and part of the Wantage Rural District of Berkshire.
+Previously, since the 19th century, the administrative areas had been the Municipal Borough of Abingdon, Wantage Urban District, Abingdon Rural District, Faringdon Rural District, and most of Wantage Rural District.